SIN0VA/Nova-Smart-Home/README.md

 # Nova Smart Home
 ##Introduction
 This is my final year proejct which is a design (both software and hardware) for a Home Automation system, where a Raspberry Pi will act as the central board for controling a bunch of Arduino UNO  cards (RF Nodes) ; I made 4 types of these RF nodes.
-  -RF Switches (to switch any electrical appliance, it's implemented here for lights only).
+  1. RF Switches (to switch any electrical appliance, it's implemented here for lights only).
-  -PIR Nodes (A bunch of Arduino's coupled with PIR detectors for autolights).
+  2. PIR Nodes (A bunch of Arduino's coupled with PIR detectors for autolights).
-  -A Sensor Node (An Arduino with special Sensor Shield : temperature ,humidty and somke detection ).
+  3. A Sensor Node (An Arduino with special Sensor Shield : temperature ,humidty and somke detection ).
-  -An HVAC Controller (An Arduino with my HVAC Shield to control the "Conventional HVAC System" of the house).
+  4. An HVAC Controller (An Arduino with my HVAC Shield to control the "Conventional HVAC System" of the house).
   I should note that the communication between the Raspberry Pi and the other nodes is achieved using the NRF24L01  RF module, each type of the RF nodes has its own Shield, except the light switch which is a RF light switch based on an Atmega328p MCU and a relay (compatible with Arduino).

 ## Getting Started